 ITIL®

 This article explains what the CAB is, how to constitute it, our recommendations and how it can be managed into Octopus.
-As a bonus, we offer general advice on holding effective meetings!

 Event Management is an ITIL® process that is part of the Service Operation phase.
 This article présents basic concepts about this process.